The Dordogne, known as ‘le Périgord’ in French, marries subtle natural beauty with the very best of French gastronomy.

 A Region Steeped in History

 With a river at its core, the valley is a smorgasbord of rolling hills, cliffs and vineyards.
-In the fall of the year the leaves turn to gold in the soft autumnal sun and the views are magical.
+In the fall of the year, the leaves turn to gold in the soft autumnal sun.
+Needless to say, the views are magical.
 Take the train and hop off at a town that piques your interest or hire a car for total freedom.

 Rich Gastronomic Traditions